For HIGH SCHOOL STUDENTS - GRADES 9-12 ONLY

 About Solar Cup

-Eastern Municipal Water District has partnered with The Metropolitan Water District of Southern California (Metropolitan) to bring you the 15th annual Solar Cup event.
+Eastern Municipal Water District (EMWD) has partnered with Metropolitan to bring you the 16th annual Solar Cup event.
 Solar Cup is a program where high school teams (grades 9-12), from all over Southern California, spend seven months building and preparing solar powered boats and then compete in sprint and endurance events.

 EMWD will sponsor teams from school districts within our service area that have been selected through a lottery selection process.

 Past Solar Cup participants have received certificates of recognition from state and federal legislators for their participation in this competition.
-Due to the popularity and value of this event, and the possibility of multiple teams within a school district applying to compete, the enclosed application must be completed and returned to EMWD by Monday, August 29, 2016.
+Due to the popularity and value of this event, and the possibility of multiple teams within a school district applying to compete, the application must be completed and submitted to EMWD by Friday, September 1, 2017.
 No extensions will be granted.

 Applicants will be notified in early September regarding the results of the lottery drawing.

-Selection Process – The number of teams selected is dependent upon the number of teams METROPOLITAN allows EMWD/RCWD to sponsor.
-Teams who applied and were not selected for the 2016 Solar Cup, and teams made-up of more than one school, will be given special consideration for Solar Cup 2017.
+Selection Process – The number of teams selected is dependent upon the number of teams Metropolitan allows EMWD to sponsor.
+Teams who applied and were not selected for the 2017 Solar Cup, and teams made-up of more than one school, will be given special consideration for Solar Cup 2018.
 If applicable, additional teams will be selected through a lottery process.
 Following selection of teams, there will be a thorough review of the selected application packets.
 If an application does not meet all requirements the school will be disqualified and another school will be selected.

 Team Formation – A team shall consist of no more than 20 students.